Become a Firefighter

 Volunteer first responders help their fellow citizens in times of need.
 Volunteers enjoy a sense of accomplishment, achievement, and pride in the work they do.
 In addition, volunteers get to learn new skills, make new friends, be a part of a team, give back to their community, and make a real difference.

-As a volunteer with the Zayante Fire Protection District, benefits include pay per call, specialized/technical training, reimbursements for items such as food or gas, tax exemptions or deductions (see your tax professional for qualifications), insurance coverage, tuition assistance, live-in programs for qualified volunteers, seasonal strike team pay, business discounts, uniforms and department paraphernalia.
+As a volunteer firefighter with the Zayante Fire Protection District, benefits include a sense of community, pay per call/paid annually, specialized/technical training, tax exemptions or deductions (see your tax professional for qualifications), the possibility for tuition assistance for prioritized training, live-in programs for qualified volunteers, seasonal strike team pay for qualified personnel, uniforms and department paraphernalia aka swag.
+For many candidates this experience becomes a catalyst toward future career opportunities within the profession.

 What are the minimum requirements I need to meet to be a volunteer firefighter or EMT?